 There are several ways to go about answering that enquiry.
 For example, we could take a political position.
 That would more than likely mean asking how a given belief system views others.
 If we know how Islam or Christianity sees others, according to their books, then we may have a primary political position from which to establish what Islam or Christianity is.
 The difficulty with taking a political stance is that to do so has the effect of excluding the most fundamental aspect of religious orthodoxy – which is obedience to God.
 Those core beliefs that explain what obedience to God means are called prophetic doctrine and are grounded in the words and actions of a prophetic character.
 Doctrine, therefore, could also be defined theologically, as teachings.

-It must be self-evident that to exclude theological ideas in any examination of Islam or Christianity necessarily means excluding the religious motives of Muslims or Christians in understanding their actions and practises.
+It must be self-evident that to exclude theological ideas in any examination of Islam or Christianity necessarily means excluding the religious motives of Muslims or Christians in understanding their actions and practices.

 The second way of seeking to understand religious orthodoxy or fundamentalism would be to look at doctrinal ideas.
 These doctrines must of necessity be grounded in time, place and person.
 They must have a written verifiable source.
-The difficulty with taking this approach is that unless you have a point of reference, (in this case a theological point of reference), how will you explain religious orthodoxy, regardless as to which religion you examine?
-In other words, if you do not hold a religious belief how will you know that what you have heard or read about Islam, for example, either makes sense or else has any truth in it?
+The difficulty with taking this approach is that unless one has a point of reference, (in this case a theological point of reference), how will one explain religious orthodoxy, regardless as to which religion you examine?
+In other words, if one does not hold a religious belief how will one know that what one has heard or read about Islam, for example, either makes sense or else has any truth in it?
 One way that this problem is overcome, rationally, is to make a comparative theological examination between several belief systems.

 THE CRŒSASID PARTY